octoml/octoai-solutions/ner/README.md

 NER Playground is a place to try Open Source LLMs for data extraction from a varied source of media: PDFs, images, audio, websites, and more!

-NET Playground is powered by LLMs served by [OctoAI](https://octo.ai)
+NER Playground is powered by LLMs served by [OctoAI](https://octo.ai)

 ## Prerequisites